wp-plugins/pixelstats/readme.txt

 Show off your stats: You can display you view count for each article on your blog.

-Analyse your statistics: pixelstats offers comfortable analyzation tools, including graphs, dashboard widget etc.
+Analyze your statistics: pixelstats offers comfortable analyzation tools, including graphs, dashboard widget etc.

 Feature details: